Changes to how automation rules are counted in Jira Cloud

 Page commented

-This trigger runs your rule each time an inline or page comment is added to a page.
+This trigger runs your rule each time a page or inline comment is added to a page.

 This doesn’t include when an existing comment is edited.